symfony/symfony-docs/components/yaml.rst

 .. code-block:: yaml

     data:
-        # this value is parsed as a string (it's not transformed into a DateTime)
+        # this value is parsed as a string (it is not transformed into a DateTime)
         start_date: !!str 2002-12-14

         # this value is parsed as a float number (it will be 3.0 instead of 3)